How Many Car Accidents Per Year Occur in the U.S.?

 Safe Driving Tips

-- Wear your seatbelt at all times.
+- Always wear your seatbelt.
 Get in the habit of buckling up as soon as you enter the vehicle.

 - Obey all speed limits and signs.

 - Never drive under the influence of alcohol or drugs.
-These days there are great options when it comes to getting a ride – whether you order a taxi from an app, call a local car service, or ask a friend to give you a ride.
-Getting on the road if you are impaired can have a negative impact on your life, and the lives of others for years to come.
+These days, there are great options when it comes to getting a ride.
+Whether you order an Uber or Lyft ride share, call a local car service or taxi, or ask a friend to give you a ride, there are various options.
+Getting on the road if you are impaired can have a negative impact on your life, and the lives of others, for years to come.

 - Keep your eyes moving.
-Get used to being aware of what is happening on all sides of the road and check your rearview mirror regularly.
+Get used to being aware of what is happening on all sides of the road.
+Also, check your rear view mirror regularly.